nghiango1/hello/go/interpreter/README.md

     gvm use go1.22.0 --default
     ```

 ### Build

-> To make it simplier, the project still contain the build file of templ and tailwindcss
+> To make build process simplier who, the project still contain the build file of templ and tailwindcss.
+Read more on how to build the front-end in `SERVER.md` file

 Build the code with